evanwills/filterFairy/README.md

 ```
 When the checkbox is checked any items with the class 'sample' will be hidden.

+#### data-priority

-### Low and high priority fields
+##### Low and high priority fields

-By default filter fields are proccessed in the order they appear in the HTML DOM.
+By default filter fields are processed in the order they appear in the HTML DOM.
 To alter this you can set the data attribute `data-priority`.
 To make fields be processed before other fields, you can use data-priority or `data-priority="high"` or `data-priority="true"`.
-To make them be proccessed after other fields you can use `data-priority="low"`
+To make them be processed after other fields you can use `data-priority="low"`

 ``` html
 <input type="checkbox" value="me-first" id="high-priority" name="high-priority" data-priority="high" />